top of page

 Each cell line is validated to induce a strong reporter signal in response to stimuli, and is highly responsive to our Gaussia Luciferase Substrate.

-Cell line can be used for experiments right away to study different signaling pathways.
+Cell lines can be used right away for experiments to study different signaling pathways.

 Naturally Secreted Luciferase

-Gaussia Luciferase is naturally secreted from the cells.
-This also means readings can be taken without killing or lysing the cells.
+Gaussia Luciferase is naturally secreted from the cells, so measurements can be done without killing or lysing the cells.

 Consistent

-TF reporter construct is stably integrated into the genome to avoid experimental/cell-to-cell variations.
+The TF reporter construct is stably integrated into the genome to avoid cell-to-cell variations in experiments.

-We offer our own 1 step Gaussia Luciferase Substrate that is simple and easy to use while being comparable to our competitor's substrates in price.
+We offer our own one-step Gaussia Luciferase Substrate that is easy-to-use and highly sensitive.

 Related Products